molgenis/molgenis-projects/remodel_lifecycle/README.md

 2. Install dependencies in the virtual environment ( if not installed)

    `pip install -r requirements.txt`
-3. run the main script
+3. run the following scripts sequentially using a batch file:

     `python remodel_lc_vars.py`
+    `python remodel_source_vars.py -pw <pw for server>`
+    `python remodel_mappings.py -pw <pw for server>`

 4. mapped data can been seen in /output folder

+Upload data to a preloaded LifeCycle model in the emx2 Catalogue.

 ## Python setup